moogacs/docs.buf.build/docs/roadmap.md

 ### Formatter

-We'll be releasing `buf format` soon that allows for consistent formatting of your Protobuf files.
-This formatter will also allow for unified diffs to be printed, instead of editing your files directly.
+We'll be releasing `buf format` soon, which will enable you to apply consistent formatting to your Protobuf files.
+This formatter will also enable you to print unified diffs instead of editing your files directly.

 ### Bazel rules